Published on: October 15, 2018

 A table of contents should do more than list section titles.
 It needs to be easy to read, simple to use, and visually consistent with the rest of your document.
 These best practices apply to both static PDFs and interactive flipbooks like those made in Flipsnack.

 Use the same font, size, and style across all TOC entries.
 Apply heading levels consistently—use bold for main sections and regular or indented text for subsections.
 Keep the layout aligned and use uniform spacing.
 If your TOC uses dots or lines to lead to page numbers, make sure they appear the same way for every entry.
+Consistency gets easier when you aren’t building spacing from nothing, which is why starting from flipbook templates tends to save a round of cleanup.

 A consistent TOC looks more professional and is easier to scan.